K-scope/K-scope/README.md

 If you have a computer with Docker installed, you can use Docker IaaS Tools to quickly make a setup for building code inside a Docker container.
 K-scope uses makeRemote.sh to build source code in a Docker container.
-If makeRemote.sh is in the same directory as kcope.jar, additional options are enabled in new project wizard.
+If makeRemote.sh is in the same directory as kscope.jar, additional options are enabled in new project wizard.

 #### Server-side setup for using K-scope with Docker IaaS Tools (DIT) and Omni XMP Compiler (OmniXMP)